Matt95B/blog/_posts/2025-11-05-EntraID-Create-User-Bulk.md

 comments: true
 author: Mathieu Beaugrand
 ---
-Creating users in Entra ID (formerly Azure AD) is a common task during lab builds, trials, or Proof of Concept (POC) engagements.
+Creating users in Microsoft Entra ID (formerly Azure AD) is a common task for tenant onboarding, lab builds, trials, or Proof of Concept (POC) engagements.
 When dealing with multiple users, automating the process can save significant time and ensure consistency.
+This PowerShell approach gives you flexibility to automate the user creation, licenses assignment and setup the prefered MFA method directly via Microsoft Graph.

 This post walks through how to:
 - Create Entra ID users in bulk from a CSV file
-- Assign licenses automatically
+- Assign Microsoft licenses automatically
-- Configure MFA using either **Mobile Phone** or **Temporary Access Pass (TAP)**
+- Configure user's MFA method using either **Mobile Phone** or **Temporary Access Pass (TAP)**
 - Reset user passwords in bulk if required

 ---

 ## Create a CSV file
 Start by creating a CSV file that contains the users you want to create.
 This file will act as the input source for the scripts below.
 Save the file locally on your machine.

 ```
 UserPrincipalName,FirstName,LastName,DisplayName,UsageLocation,Mail,MailNickname,Password,MobilePhone